How To Reduce Tension And Free Yourself From Muscle Stiffness

 As you sway forwards and backwards gradually reduce the amount of sway each way until you find your natural most tension free balance and alignment, somewhere in between the two points of tension.

-If you do this exercise, make sure your head, is resting gently and freely on the top of your spine, avoid pulling the back of your head down or lifting up your chin.
+If you do this exercise, make sure your head, is resting gently and freely on the top of your spine, avoid pulling the back of your head down or lifting up your chin or chest.

 If you use any of the techniques that are demonstrated on the videos on this page to align your body, or if you use any other exercises or ways, make sure you use effortless adjustments, do not tense yourself into position.